Jezdimir Vasiljević

 Vasiljević made claims that, in early 1993, he supplied the Serbian side in the Yugoslav wars with a "Hertz-machine", allegedly a machine which kills people via phone by emitting strong frequencies.
 Such claims were almost immediately debunked by the Serbian media.

 In 2001, Vasiljević and the PBB's ex-CEO were charged separately for embezzlement.
 In 2004, Vasiljević's trial began in front of the Serbian court of law; he escaped to the Netherlands, where he was arrested and extradited to Serbia.
 He was sentenced to five years of prison.

-In 2013, Vasiljević entered the popular reality show "Farma", but was kicked off due to low votes.
+In 2013, Vasiljević entered the popular TV reality show "Farma", where some contestants confronted him regarding their missing savings.
+He was kicked off due to low votes.